raymondbernard/sshcommander/README.md

 The AI assistant requires an API key which should be stored in the `.env` file.
 # Documentation

-SSH Commander allows you to download your configuration configuration in markdown
+SSH Commander allows you to download your configuration configuration in markdown.
+Click on Read Config on the left panel, then Click on download Markdown button.

 ## Installation